d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/README.md

 ## Upload CSV Files
 In this exercise, we will learn how to bring data into SAP Data Warehouse Cloud by uploading some sample datasets.
 This is a pre-requiste for all follow-up exercises.

-1. Download the sample dataset via the following link: https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES .
+1. Download the sample dataset via the following link: https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES
+  - Make sure the following fiiles are available:
+      - SalesOrders.csv

 ![https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES](/images/csv_test_data.png)

 2. Navigate to the Data Builder of SAP Data Warehouse Cloud